Haverhill Drabbet SmockReal Ale is available here

 Large friendly town centre bar in former shopping arcade and butchers.
 The pub has a toilet for disabled customers.

 The name refers to drabbet smocks, which were manufactured locally by the Gurteen company, who still produce menswear in the town today.

-Recently announced that they now give 20p a pint off guest beers on presentation of a CAMRA membership card.
+We understand that they give 20p a pint off guest beers on presentation of a CAMRA membership card.